Zolthon/Castlevania-Circle-of-the-Moon-Definitive-Edition/README.md

 All DSS cards drop on 1st kill.

-All card effects are shown as soon as you optain the card.
+All card effects are shown as soon as you obtain the card.

 US difficulty reduced back to Japanese difficulty.